rootical/accessibility-driven-development/README.md

 Inclusive Design for the masses.

 ### Main Principles
-- Start thinking about a11y from the day 1
+- Start thinking about a11y support from the day 0
+- A really small change matters a lot
+- If you don't want to de descriminated - do not descriminate others
-- Each new feature shouldn't disable but should enable
+- Each new feature should enable but not disable - always keep it in mind
 - to be continued